2slow4u/research-hub/README.md

 ### Prerequisites
 - Node.js 18+ environment
 - PostgreSQL database (Neon recommended)
-- AI provider API keys (configured in-app)
+- AI provider API keys (configured securely in-app)
-- Telegram Bot Token (optional for mobile integration)
+- Telegram Bot Token (optional for mobile integration - store in environment variables, never in code)

 ### Quick Start on Replit
+1. **Configure Secrets**: Go to Replit Secrets (lock icon) and add:
+   - `DATABASE_URL` - Your PostgreSQL connection string
+   - `SESSION_SECRET` - A secure random string
+   - `REPL_ID` - Your Replit app ID
+   - `TELEGRAM_BOT_TOKEN` - Your bot token (optional)
-1. Click the "Run" button to start the development server
+2. Click the "Run" button to start the development server
-2. The application will be available at the provided Replit domain
+3. The application will be available at the provided Replit domain
-3. Use Replit Auth to sign in and create your first workspace
+4. Use Replit Auth to sign in and create your first workspace
-4. Configure AI providers in Settings → AI Models
+5. Configure AI providers securely in Settings → AI Models
-5. Optionally set up Telegram bot in Settings → Telegram Bot
+6. Optionally set up Telegram bot in Settings → Telegram Bot

 ### Local Development
 ```bash